errael/astrology-castro/README.md

 ####    variable differences

+- All variables `var` and contants `const` are part of a global namespace;
+  there are no local variables.
 - Variable names are case insensitive.
 - Single char variable names 'a' to 'z' are pre-declared.
   AstroExpression hooks use as much as %u ... %z.